clemsos/duangish.github.io/index.md

   <img src="https://media.giphy.com/media/147C9j3zXNMkSI/giphy.gif" alt="Duangish Logo"/>
 </div>

-# Duangish
+# DUANGISH

 ## A global conversation about Chinese Technology Culture.

-#### Duangish is a discussion platform to share research and expertise about technological culture in China.
+Duangish is a discussion platform to share research and expertise about technological culture in China.
+Conversations are freely public.
+Our business is private consultation, research reports, and on-demand answering of questions.

 {% include buy.html %}